Steatoda mexicana

 Taxonomic note

 Steatoda mexicana was formally described by arachnologist Herbert W. Levi in his 1957 revision of the Crustulina and Steatoda.
-The epithet reflects its Mexican locality.
+The epithet reflects its Mexican type locality.

 Data limitations